Winner (Pet Shop Boys song)

-Background
+Background and composition

 In 2011, Pet Shop Boys were the opening act on Take That's Progress Live tour.
 During their free time, they wrote a number of songs, including "Winner".
 They had decided to write a mid-tempo anthem after hearing Take That perform "Greatest Day".
 Initially they felt the song, with its built in harmonies, was more suitable for a boy band to perform, and they offered it to One Direction as a potential Eurovision selection, but they never heard back.
 Producer Andrew Dawson convinced them to include it on Elysium.

 Neil Tennant commented that the song "is called 'Winner' and superficially it's a sort of 'We Are the Champions' song but actually it's not.
 It's really about that moment...and really what's important is the camaraderie of everything that got you there.
 Enjoy the moment, enjoy the memory 'cause it's just a little moment."
 Tennant likened this feeling to the life-changing experience of "West End Girls" becoming a number one hit.

+Artwork

+The single cover image is a tri-level podium of the type used for a medal ceremony.
+The letters P S B are engraved on the base.
+The cover was designed by Mark Farrow, using a 3D model created by architect Chiara Ferrari.
+The primary cover was all white, while the downloadable remix single had a yellow podium and a 7-inch promo used green.

 Performances

 During the 2012 Olympic Games, Pet Shop Boys performed "Winner" before the start of the tennis tournaments on 28 July at Wimbledon.
 The single was played between tennis matches during the Olympics broadcast.
 Pet Shop Boys reprised their performance of "Winner" at the Athletes' Parade, celebrating the British team, on 10 September.